Subagents

 - Click Add (or Generate if you want ProxyAI to draft it from a prompt).

-- Set the title, objective, and allowed tools.
+- Set the title, objective, runtime, and allowed tools.

 - Save.